 Let us summarize our results.
-In Section~\ref{sec: model} we present our model.
-In Section~\ref{sec: sol of model} we solve the model in the annealed approximation and at leading order in $1/N$, in terms of Schwinger--Dyson equations.
-In particular we verify that the system admits both supersymmetric and non-supersymmetric conformal solutions in the IR.
+In Section~\ref{sec: model} we present our models.
+In Section~\ref{sec: sol of model} we solve the models in the annealed approximation and at leading order in $1/N$, in terms of Schwinger--Dyson equations.
+In particular, we verify that the systems admit both supersymmetric and non-supersymmetric conformal solutions in the IR.
 For certain values of the chemical potentials, we also find some non-conformal solutions in which the correlators behave as those of gapped free fields.
 Supersymmetric solutions at zero temperature can also be studied through a symmetry-refined Witten index.
-From it, employing $\cI$-extremization \cite{Benini:2015eyy, Benini:2016rke} we extract the zero-temperature entropy and the R-symmetry charge of the vacuum.
-Both are compatible with our numerical computations and with the Luttinger--Ward relation \cite{Luttinger:1960ua}.
-The fact that the zero-temperature entropy computed in the annealed approximation agrees with the exact large $N$ result obtained from the index gives support to the validity of the annealed approximation and to the claim that the model is conformal in the IR, rather than in a spin-glass phase. \footnote{Ruling out a spin-glass phase is a notoriously delicate matter.
-The existence of a superconformal solution to the Schwinger--Dyson equations in the annealed approximation and its compatibility with the Witten index is only circumstantial evidence that our model is conformal in the IR, and a more direct proof would certainly be welcome.
-We thank Yiyang Jia for correspondence on this issue.} We analyse the system at large $p$, as well as at large $p$ and $q$.
-In these limits we are able to reach an intermediate low-energy regime which is conformal, but not the very low-energy behaviour, which is also conformal but with different spectrum.
+From it, employing $\cI$-extremization \cite{Benini:2015eyy, Benini:2016rke}, we extract the zero-temperature entropy and the R-symmetry charge of the vacuum.
+Both are compatible with our numerical calculations and with the Luttinger--Ward relation \cite{Luttinger:1960ua}.
+The fact that the zero-temperature entropy computed in the annealed approximation agrees with the exact large $N$ result obtained from the index supports the validity of the annealed approximation and the claim that the models are conformal in the IR, rather than in a spin-glass phase \footnote{Ruling out a spin-glass phase is a notoriously delicate matter.
+The existence of a superconformal solution to the Schwinger--Dyson equations in the annealed approximation and its compatibility with the Witten index is only circumstantial evidence that our models are conformal in the IR, and a more direct proof would certainly be welcome.}.
+We analyze the systems at large $p$, as well as at large $p$ and $q$.
+In these limits, we are able to reach an intermediate low-energy regime which is conformal, but not the very low-energy behavior, which is also conformal but with different spectrum.
 The two agree only in the supersymmetric case.